UloE-G/Athletes-Corner/README.md

 ### Frequent Visitors

-As a Frequent visitors I want to be able to:
+As a Frequent visitor I want to be able to:

 - Create an account.